Quattr Scores

 Mobile SEO vs. Desktop SEO

-In contrast, desktop search has a longer timeline, allowing users to take their time and explore.
-Desktop searchers are more likely to browse, discover new information, and ask more questions.
-Desktop users are likelier to scroll down the results page to check all the options.
+In contrast, desktop users have more time to explore and research.
+They are more likely to browse through different sites, find new information, and ask more detailed questions.
+People on computers are also much more willing to scroll down the results page to compare all their different options.

 Mobile Voice Search vs. Desktop Type Search